strathmereleather/strathmereleather.github.io/index.markdown

 > I’m doing a lackluster job at describing it, the design is still being worked on, but the functionality is pretty straight forward.
 Easy to access, yet secure, exterior pockets, a sturdy shoulder strap, a phone pocket that is simple to grab and go, an open top that can be shut using snap buttons (I’m quite opposed to zippers), a few suede interior pockets for sunglasses, keys, **The Jefferson**, a water bottle (kept in place using a few ideas I’m working on), etc. The bag dimensions will be approximately 11 inches across, 9 inches tall, ~5 inches in width.
 A perfectly sized wear it and go bag.

 Source: <a href="https://backofthenapkin.blog/post/back-of-the-napkin-scribbles-vol-1" target="_blank" title="back of the napkin scribbles vol. 1">https://backofthenapkin.blog/post/back-of-the-napkin-scribbles-vol-1</a>

-### The Galileo
-> The Galileo, a passport case (actual tagline TBD).
-Like Galileo’s pioneering spirit, the passport case is built for practicality and durability while maintaining a sense of elegance and refinement.
-Galileo’s contributions to navigation and understanding the cosmos inspire the theme of international travel, making The Galileo not just a functional accessory, but a wave (bon voyage!) to the adventurous and curious traveler who values craftsmanship and precision.

-> The Galileo will be made of 100% vegetable tanned leather and will be offered in two standard styles: drum-dyed veg-tan cowhide with Italian suede interior pockets, and hand-dyed calfskin inside and out.
-The interior of the passport case will feature two primary sections.
-Pockets on the left side of the case are designed to hold up to 4 cards/cash/etc. This side also features a "flap" pocket designed for easy access to boarding passes and tickets, and is also sized perfectly to store your International Driver Permit (IDP).
-The front of the case can be customized with a monogram for that extra personal touch.

-Source: <a href="https://backofthenapkin.blog/post/first-look-the-galileo-passport-case" target="_blank" title="first look: The Galileo passport case">https://backofthenapkin.blog/post/first-look-the-galileo-passport-case</a>

 ---